Nuitka/Nuitka/README.rst

 .. note::

-   The recursion into the package directory needs to be provided manually, otherwise the package is empty.
+   The recursion into the package directory needs to be provided manually, otherwise, the package is empty.
 Data files located inside the package will not be embedded yet.

 Tips
 ====